 “Claire’s work has captured the heart of many customers, both in Glasgow and those from abroad who wish to bring a piece of Glasgow home with them.”
 Laura, Gallery Manager.

 Customers often note Kennedy’s skill of mixing traditional photography with textural painting techniques.

-After a career in teaching, she has been painting full time since 2014 and has exhibited in group shows in various galleries in Glasgow and the west of Scotland.
+After a career in teaching, Kennedy has been painting full time since 2014 and has exhibited in group shows in various galleries in Glasgow and the west of Scotland.
 Largely self-taught, she works primarily in acrylics, exploring layered and textured effects, often incorporating an image of black and white photography as a final printed layer.

 ‘I work with acrylic paints, collage and photography, scratching, scraping and lifting to reveal hidden layers and colours.
 I am drawn to old things, weathered things, often overlooked things, and the colours and patterns which appear there over time: layers of chipped paint on the side of a skip, a watery bloom of rusting metal around a pump outlet on a Calmac ferry – inspiration can strike in the oddest of places!
-I enjoy exploring the different textures of paint – brushmarks, glazings and spatters – and pairing this with the starkness of a black and white photographic image.
+I enjoy exploring the different textures of paint – brush marks, glazings, and spatters – and pairing this with the starkness of a black and white photographic image.

 My favourite part of the process isn’t the actual painting, it’s the taking-off of the paint – I do this between each layer with various implements including an old credit card, a rag, a screwdriver or an old quill pen.
-Although I work with a very considered palette, I’m never 100% sure what lies beneath, and it’s this element of surprise which I find most exciting and which drives me to paint the next picture.’
+Although I work with a very considered palette, I’m never 100% sure what lies beneath, and it’s this element of surprise which I find most exciting and which drives me to paint the next picture.”